praveen2710/Java-Development/ProofOfConcepts/Gradle/searchMart/readme.md

 1. After brainstorming on how to implement this I went ahaead with having a Angular Clinet side and Spring MVC server side implementation .
 The reason I did not go ahead with SPA was because my API Key would be exposed which was not something I felt was a good design decision .
 I am using jetty as my webserver .

 2. I have used jacoco for code coverage ,log4j as my logging framework and findbugs for static analysis
-  * junit test outputs can be found at `build/reports/tests/index.html` after running `gradle buile`
+  * junit test outputs can be found at `build/reports/tests/index.html` and static anaysis reports can be found at `build/reports/findbugs/main.html` after running `gradle build`
   * code coverage reports can be found at `build/jacocoHtml/index.html` after running `gradle jacocoTestReport`
   * logs can be found at `logs/app.log`
-  * static anaysis reports can be found at `build/reports/findbugs/main.html` after running `gradle findbugsMain`

 3. I have used `@controllerAdvice` pattern to optimize my exception handling .
-This avoids the messy multi layer try catch block.
+This avoids the messy multi try catch block.

 4. I also used `restTemplate` to make http calls and made uses of jackson binding to map incoming json to POJO and vice versa.

-5. I also added `findbugs` and some of the ones reported I need to investigate best approach to fix.
+5. I also added `findbugs` and I need to find a good way to resolve some of the issue pointed by it

 ####Front End

 I used angular in front end as it uses module making code maitenance very easy.
-I also handed over the sorting of recommendations functionality to angular since it seemed to do reduce some load on server easily .
+I also handed over the sorting of recommendations functionality to angular since it seemed to do reduce some load on server and balance it to a true server side and client side implementation .
+Not unlike client - server side implementation where client is a dummy terminal.

-Added a few funtionality like retry logic,min 2 letter in search box and inform user if the search fails and give appropriate reason.
+Added a few funtionality like retry logic,min 2 letter in search box,sorting and inform user if the search fails and give appropriate reason.

 ###Issue & Assumptions.
 I was seeing some issue with review API where it would give `access forbidden error` out of blue.
 As of now I have added retry logic to handle that.
 I assume that maybe there is some kind of limiter.This does not happen everytime but sometimes only.
 My intial investigation was only able to determine that I was getting a `403` status code back.Need to look into it more deeply later on